biopython/biopython.github.io/wiki/PhyloXML.md

 | ncbi\_taxonomy\_metazoa.xml  | 73907      | 33 MB               | 18.95    | 19.38     | 12.85     |
 | ncbi\_taxonomy.xml           | 263691     | 31 MB (unindented)  | 106.98   | 107.77    | 38.91     |

-On 32-bit architectures, psyco might improve these times significantly, at the risk of increasing memory usage.
+On 32-bit architectures, [psyco](http://psyco.sourceforge.net/) might
+improve these times significantly, at the risk of increasing memory usage.
 (I haven't tested it.)
 For comparison, the Java-based parser used in Forester and ATV (see below) reads the same files about 4 times as quickly.

+For Python 2.4, performance depends on which ElementTree implementation is used.
+Using the original pure-Python elementtree, reading/parsing takes about twice as much time for all file sizes, but writing is only significantly slower for very large files.

 Summer of Code project
 ----------------------